 Living in a World of Uncertainty

 The people of Texas are being tested right now and those people are saying, “God, why me?”.
-But the truth is, we could lose our home due to a fire or any other unexpected disaster at any time.
+But, truth is, we could lose our homes due to a fire or any other unexpected disaster at any time.
 And in times like this, it’s easy to blame to God for allowing these things for happening.